joshjhans/fastapi-microservice-bird-species-classification/README.md

 - A [VS Code development container configuration](https://code.visualstudio.com/docs/devcontainers/containers) which is the recommended method for developing this project.
 - Nearly complete type annotations
 - Pydantic for type validation and JSON serialization
+- Prometheus HTTP instrumentation provided by [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator)
+- A PyTorch model based on [facebookresearch/deit](https://github.com/facebookresearch/deit); note that `deit` is an Apache-2.0 license; see the [deit LICENSE](https://github.com/facebookresearch/deit/blob/main/LICENSE) for more details

 This project is inspired by the following repositories: